 The course will include lectures, seminars, workshops, Independent Study, tutorials, school-based training and will recommend you for Qualified Teacher Status (QTS).
-The University College-based sessions are very much a starting point for the training undertaken in schools through observation and working alongside experienced teachers.
+The University-based sessions are very much a starting point for the training undertaken in schools through observation and working alongside experienced teachers.

 View more details about each of the modules on offer in this course >>>